In the London and the South East region we have nearly 400 clubs across the four counties; Essex Met, Kent, Middlesex

-Affiliation is the fee paid to become a member of England Netball, London and South East Netball and the relevant County Netball Association.
-For more information about affiliation and membership, visit:
+This is a fee paid to become a member of England Netball, London and South East Netball and the relevant County Netball Association.
+For more information about membership, visit:

 Below are details of Club trials that have been sent to the Regional office to be advertised.
 Please note that these clubs are independent organisations and new season trials usually take place between July- September.
 However if you are looking outside this time clubs may invite you for individual trials at their training sessions.